 you want, the clicking on the 'Pick per Set Up'' button changes to

 show how many boards you will pick.
-Clicking on the button after it shows a quantity of

-boards will start the process.
+Clicking on the revised button now will start the process.